jvega1976/TransmissionRemote_iOS/README.md

 # Transmission Remote for iOS

+**This repository have been archive.
+Please check the new repository TransmissionRemoteSwiftUI**

 Transmission Remote is an iOS app to manage Transmission Remote sessions using the RPC protocol.

 The app require a device with iOS 13.0 installed.